-The Jaguar guapote are found mostly in coastal canals in southeast Florida.
-The pattern of the fish includes broken lateral lines in mostly black and white, and it has splotches of blue and black on its body.
+The Jaguar guapote is found mainly in coastal canals in southeast Florida.
+The pattern of the fish includes broken lateral lines in primarily black and white, and it has splotches of blue and black on its body.
 The fish also has a protruding mouth and teeth, which gives it an instantly recognizable look.

-Growing to about 16 inches in length with a weight of roughly 3 lbs., this fish is apparently very tasty and can be caught with artificial bait, live worms, and even smaller fish.
-They feed mostly on small fish and aquatic insects, but they can also eat worms, snails, and even lizards.
+Growing to about 16 inches in length with a weight of roughly 3 lbs., the jaguar guapote is delicious and can be caught with artificial bait, live worms, and even smaller fish.
+They feed primarily on small fish and aquatic insects, but they can also eat worms, snails, and even lizards.

 Michael loves fishing for peacock bass.
 He especially enjoys the great Florida weather and fishing in his backyard.
 Michael also loves spending time with his friends and family and loves baseball.